jamesallardice/jslint-error-explanations/articles.md

  - `new-side-effects.md` - ~~Do not use 'new' for side effects~~
  - Bad number '{a}'
  - Bad operand
- - Do not wrap function literals in parens unless they are to be immediately invoked
+ - `unnecessary-function-parens.md` - ~~Do not wrap function literals in parens unless they are to be immediately~~ invoked
  - Combine this with the previous 'var' statement
  - `unexpected-assignment.md` - ~~Expected a conditional expression and instead